LancerLSY/LancerLSY.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year undergraduate in Computer Science at [China University of Geosciences (Beijing)](https://www.cugb.edu.cn/), working on **information theory of learning systems**, **mechanistic interpretability**, and **AI safety**.
+A first-year undergraduate in Computer Science at [China University of Geosciences (Beijing)](https://www.cugb.edu.cn/), working on **information theory of learning systems**, **mechanistic interpretability**, and **AI safety**.

 ---

-## Research
+## Research Interests

-I study how information is lost, hidden, or corrupted inside neural systems — and what can be done about it.

-**SAE Observability Theory** &nbsp;·&nbsp; *co-first author, in preparation*
-Sparse autoencoders systematically fail to recover low-frequency features.
-I develop a formal detection threshold theory — a quartic boundary — that characterizes which features are structurally unrecoverable and derives the conditions under which they remain hidden in superposition.

-**Model Collapse as Phase Transition** &nbsp;·&nbsp; *first author, in preparation*
-I am working toward a unified theoretical account of recursive training degradation: connecting the generalization→memorization phase transition observed in diffusion models to the speciation-collapse dynamical framework from statistical physics (Biroli et al.), and explaining rigorously why entropy decays across training generations.

-**VLA Safety** &nbsp;·&nbsp; *first author, in preparation*
-Failure mode analysis for Vision-Language-Action models in embodied AI.
-I lead the full-stack development — algorithm design, TDD metrics, σ_s/σ_f calibration, and SAE-based feature extraction pipeline.
+- Theoretical foundations of model collapse and generative degradation
+- Observability and recoverability of features in sparse autoencoders
+- Safety and failure mode analysis for Vision-Language-Action models

 ---